dem1luv/dem1luv/README.md

 Full Stack Developer
 --------------------

-Experienced Front End Developer from Kyiv with a passion for web development.
+Experienced Full Stack Developer from Kyiv with a passion for web development.
 2 years of expertise in creating robust applications.
 Skilled problem solver and collaborative team player.
 Ready to deliver exceptional results.

 * 🌍  I'm based in Kyiv
 * ✉️  You can contact me at [dmytro.demjanenko@gmail.com](mailto:dmytro.demjanenko@gmail.com)